James Cameron reaches bottom of Mariana Trench

 At noon on March 25 2012, James Cameron returned from the surface of the Mariana Trench, making his “vertical torpedo” only the second vessel in living history to reach its bottom.
 The first – the Challenger Deep Dive of 1960 – was an extraordinary feat, but Cameron’s mission has resulted in the collation of data and samples that would have been unthinkable in 1960.

-Best known for films like Avatar and The Abyss and (cough) Titanic, Cameron is clearly obsessed with on one level water but on a deeper level – as deep as the Mariana Trench, perhaps – the colour blue, and a trip to the Mariana Trench has surely sealed his obsession.
-He now owns it in much the same way as The Matrix cocked its territorial leg over “green”.
+Best known for films like Avatar and The Abyss and (cough) Titanic, Cameron is clearly obsessed with water and the colour blue.
+A trip to the Mariana Trench has surely sealed his obsession.
+He now owns blue in much the same way as The Matrix cocked its territorial leg over “green”.

-Cameron is expect to announce his findings later today.
-He will probably find some things worth finding.
+Cameron will probably find some things worth finding.
 After all, with its unmapped territories, incredible pressures and inhospitable climate, the Mariana Trench is the closest thing to space we’ve got.